Asymptotic Expansion as Prior Knowledge in Deep Learning Method for high dimensional BSDEs: Concluding remarks

-Applying asymptotic expansion techniques for other type of BSDEs is a topic for the future research.
-Projecting the terminals and drivers of BSDEs to smooth functions (such as Chebyshev polynomials) may allow a systematic application of asymptotic expansions, whose result can then be applied to the {\it original} BSDEs to accelerate the speed of convergence.
-Applying the proposed technique to the so-called {\it large-investor} problems is quite promising.
-Although the relevant BSDEs have non-linear terms arising from the price impacts of the investor's actions, their leading order asymptotic expansions corresponding to the market without feed-back effects should give reasonable approximations.
-More fundamentally, application of the deep learning methods to the BSDEs with jumps remains as an important challenge.
-Even if we restrict the jump space to a finite set, small to medium size jump intensities ( such as in credit models) is expected to make the learning process very hard to proceed.
+Application of the deep learning methods to the BSDEs with jumps remains as an important challenge.
+Relatively small intensity of the jumps (such as those in credit models) is expected to make the learning process very hard to proceed.
 An analytic approximation of the jump coefficients available by the asymptotic expansion in \cite{FT-AE} may mitigate the difficulty.